ISnDead/Integration-Suricata-nDPI/README.md

 cd suricata-8.0.2
 ```

-Configure Suricata with nDPI enabled (adjust the nDPI path if you cloned it elsewhere):
+Configure Suricata with nDPI enabled (adjust the nDPI path if needed):

 ```bash
 ./configure \